woowacourse-precourse/javascript-baseball/docs/README.md

 ✅ \[feat\] implement feature that compares between random number and user input
 - \[fix\] add extra logic for edge cases
 - \[test\] write test case for each implementation
+- \[test\] check whether the code passes test cases of ApplicationTest.js and adjust if not

 # Github commit convention